EulerLettersAI/seqtrees/docs/comparison.md

 ## Synthpop

-Synthpop is an R package for creating synthetic microdata.
+Synthpop[@nowok2016synthpop] is an R package for creating synthetic microdata.
 Its documentation describes variables as categorical or continuous and states that variables are synthesised one by one using sequential modelling.
 Replacements are drawn from conditional distributions fitted to the original data using parametric models